 As of now, many non-EU citizens do not need a visa to visit Europe.
-This is set to change in 2021.
+This is set to change towards the end of 2022.
 Non-EU citizens will need an ETIAS visa waiver for Switzerland in order to enter the country and travel throughout the Schengen Area.

 The European Travel Information and Authorization System or ETIAS is a visa waiver program that intends to strengthen the borders of the Schengen Zone.
 This is done by screening and keeping a record of non-EU visitors who travel to Switzerland.